Dogs at Weddings – How to Include Your FURRY FRIENDS in the Big Day

 Bride and groom holding cardboard cut-outs of their dogs — a sweet idea for dogs at weddings when pups can’t be there

-“We knew we wanted our dog, Luna, to be part of our big day, and James was absolutely amazing with her!
-Not only did he capture the most beautiful moments of us as a family, but YOU CAN TELL HE REALLY loves dogs.
+“We knew we wanted our dog, Luna, to be part of our wedding, and James was absolutely amazing with her!
+Not only did he snap the most beautiful moments of us together, but YOU CAN TELL HE REALLY loves dogs.

 – BENJAMIN & JESSICA